Bank of America to move frontier markets research head to Dubai

-DUBAI (Reuters) - Bank of America-Merrill Lynch (BAC.N) is moving its head of frontier markets research to Dubai, the lender told Reuters on Monday, as it looks to take advantage of growing investor interest in the Gulf and surrounding region.
+DUBAI, Sept 15 (Reuters) - Bank of America-Merrill Lynch is moving its head of frontier markets research to Dubai, the lender told Reuters on Monday, as it looks to take advantage of growing investor interest in the Gulf and surrounding region.

 The U.S. lender joins other international finance firms in strengthening their presence in the Gulf, drawn by surging stock markets, index upgrades and, most notably, the opening up of Saudi Arabia’s $530 billion bourse to foreign investors in 2015.